poole/poole/_posts/2018-10-08-self-arrow.md

 }
 ```

 What?
-You'll probably have seen this self type annotation type within the context of the now infamous cake pattern:
+You'll probably have seen a similar self type annotation type within the context of the now infamous cake pattern:

 ```scala
 trait A {